OpenGHz/URDF2Xacro/README.md

 ## Features

-- **Package Renaming**: Rename all folders, files and contents in your URDF ROS package.
+- **Package Renaming**: Replacing matching parts in all folders, files and contents in your URDF ROS package.
+- **URDF Modifying**: Modify URDF files with python scripts instead of manually.
 - **URDF to Xacro Conversion**: Convert `.urdf` files to `.xacro` format with ease.

 ## Getting Started